soilspectroscopy/ossl-manual/docs/index.md

 We encourage public and private entities to help this project and share SSL data.
 The following four modes of data sharing are especially encouraged:

-1. Open your data by releasing it under Creative Commons ([CC-BY](https://creativecommons.org/licenses/by/4.0/), [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/))
+1. Publish your data open acces by releasing it under a Creative Commons license ([CC-BY](https://creativecommons.org/licenses/by/4.0/), [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/))
-or Open Data Commons Open Database License ([ODbL](https://opendatacommons.org/licenses/odbl/)).
+or the Open Data Commons Open Database License ([ODbL](https://opendatacommons.org/licenses/odbl/)).
 This data can then directly imported into the OSSL.
 2. Donate a small part (e.g. 5%) of your data (release under [CC-BY](https://creativecommons.org/licenses/by/4.0/), [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) and/or [ODbL](https://opendatacommons.org/licenses/odbl/)).
-This data can then directly imported into the OSSL.
+This data can then be directly imported into the OSSL.
-2. Allow SoilSpectroscopy.org project direct access to your data so that we can run data mining and then release ONLY results of data mining under some Open Data license.
+3. Allow SoilSpectroscopy.org project direct access to your data so that we can perform data mining and then release ONLY results under some Open Data license.
-3. Use OSSL data to produce new derivative products, then share them through own infrastructures OR contact us for providing hosting support.
+4. Use OSSL data to produce new derivative products, then share them through own infrastructures OR contact us for providing hosting support.

-We can sign professional **Data Sharing Agreements** with data producers that specify in detail how will the data be used.
+We can sign professional **Data Sharing Agreements** with data producers that specify in detail how will the data will be used.
 Our primary interest is in enabling research, sharing and use of models (calibration and prediction) and collaboration of groups across borders.